 The 3/4″ PVC elbow I was trying to fit on to the shaft would not slide on.
 My solution was to gently sand the top with a ledge smaller so it would slide on.
 I did this on my belt sander and it made real quick work of it.
 Then it slide on very easily.
 I used RTV glue to make the seal and threaded a 1/2″ long 10-24 bolt through the elbow into the shaft.
 The RTV glues to the elbow, but does not like grabbing the fiberglass or composite shaft.
 Tapping a bolt thread through the PVC elbow and into the shaft locks it into place.

-This is the Ranger trolling motor two piece plug and it can be purchased at Cabelas, Ebay or Amazon.
+This is the Ranger trolling motor two piece plug and Here are the two pieces.
+The socket for in the kayak and the plug for on the trolling motor cable.
 Most other plugs will not handle the 10awg wire or are just not big enough and will probably fail due to the heavy current draw.
 This is a heavy duty plug and I put the tape measure in the picture so you can see really how big it is.

 There are cheaper plugs out there, but you will be running 30amps through this and how high the inrush on starting the motor is, I don’t know, but its a lot higher!
 Spend the money and buy this plug!!
 There are not any other plugs this heavy and with 4 wires.